csaybar/gpm/README.md

 ```

 ## Windows user
-If you are using Windows, the executables of "GDAL" and "axel" must be set in the your PATH system variables.
-For get axel try the following:
+If you are using Windows, the executables of "GDAL" and "axel" must be set as PATH system variables.
+Acquire **axel** by following:

 ``` r
 library(gpm)